danieldasilvadev/lightbend-akka-streams-course/exercises/src/test/resources/README.md

-initial-state
+working-with-sinks

-# Exercise 0 > Initial State
+# Exercise 2 > Working with Sinks

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.